Mexico refreshing, amazing and somewhat hidden treasures

 Be brave, and from San Cristobal de las Casas catch a colectivo to Palenque.
 Should you feel the need to travel more comfortably, rent a car (but book online) but be ready to drive along a curvy and bumpy road, so curvy and bumpy that the “topes” (speed bumps) placed to reduce speed will look completely useless.
 You won’t be able to speed at any point, because the road is covered in holes and in some points even collapsed and you will be frequently stopped by children who, nearby “pueblos” (villages) stay at the sides of the road selling fruit and small handycrafts.
 Expect a sudden army check point: soldiers, a bit bored and sleepy because of the heat, will ask for your documents and may want to check your bags, but they are usually very friendly.

 About 4 hours later, when you think you can’t take the heat anymore (even though you may be travelling during winter) you will reach Agua Azul and will conclude that those hours spent in a car or in a combi were completely worth it.
 Admission charge should not be more than 10 Mexican Pesos (around 70 cents of a dollar).
 You will feel like you are in paradise: a series of waterfalls that end up in natural pools of clear, turquoise water.
 Jumping in that water will make you feel like a new person.
 Agua Azul is not a very famous tourist destination, and you may likely be the only foreign traveler there, depending on the season.
 However, there will be plenty of locals, especially in the winter season when the dry weather makes the river go down a bit so that it doesn’t carry mud and debris and the water is thus very clear.
-After cooling down in Agua Azul, carry on your way to Palenque, but first make a quick stop at Misol Ha waterfalls, where you can access for 20 Mexican Pesos (1.50 US dollars).
+Mexico is full of as many natural wonders as opportunities to relax.
+There are more gorgeous waterfalls that you can’t miss if you find yourself in Mexico.
+Indeed, after cooling down in Agua Azul, carry on your way to Palenque, but first make a quick stop at Misol Ha waterfalls, where you can access for 20 Mexican Pesos (1.50 US dollars).
 There is a jump of 20 meters which you can see from a variety of angles, including from its backside through a small path.